 Over the last three decades, the United States has battled repeat surges of meth abuse.
 In response, the federal government and states have passed laws carrying increasingly severe penalties for persons convicted of selling (distributing), manufacturing, and trafficking meth.
 When it comes to possession penalties, states have taken various approaches.
 Some states have lowered possession penalties based on the view that personal use often means addiction.
 Other states have not gone in this direction, and tough-on-crime laws remain on their books.

 This article will review penalties for possession of meth and its precursors.
 Penalties for sale, manufacturing, and trafficking of meth carry much stiffer penalties, plus numerous enhancements when crimes endanger children, life, or property.

 While many drugs such as cocaine and marijuana are derived from plants, meth is made from chemicals.
 It's often made into a white powdery or rock-like substance that can be smoked, snorted, or injected.
 Because of its rock-like appearance, meth is often referred to as "crystal meth."
 Meth is also called many other names, including "ice," "crank," "speed," and "glass."

 The manufacturing process is quite dangerous, as it involves the use of explosive and noxious chemicals that also have severe environmental impacts.
-Homes, apartments, and other structures that have been used as meth labs need extensive detoxification, and often are simply torn down because it's cheaper than refurbishing.
+Homes, apartments, and other structures that have been used as meth labs need extensive detoxification and often are simply torn down because it's cheaper than remediating the property.